SAP-samples/btp-sf-extension-adv-event-mesh/README.md

 ## Known Issues

 The tutorial is provided on the "as-is" basis.
 - SAP Successfactors integration has restriction to use port number other than `443`.
-This requires configuration in the SAP Advanced Event Mesh administrator console to switch the `REST` port to `443`
+This requires configuration in the SAP Advanced Event Mesh administrator console to switch the `REST` port to `443`.
+Please refer [Port configuration in Advanced Event Mesh](./documentation/port-configuration-aem/README.md).

 ## How to Obtain Support